tc39/notes/es8/2018-01/jan-23.md

 ZB: Reviewing Stage 4 features, we had reps from all major browser engines, was useful to verify that we have no reason to worry about non-impl.
 There has been convos with Edge about timing, they're locked on stable features in ICU than we are, but that's all a 3-4 month period we think.

-ZB: So pluralRules, hourCycle, and formatToParts ar eall good to go.
+ZB: So pluralRules, hourCycle, and formatToParts are all good to go.

 ZB: Stage 3, Segmenter, Locale, RelativeTimeFormat, Listformat, we got support from all attendees on the call to promote them to next stage.